 WHY TO GET EXPERIENCED AND CARING REPRESENTATION

-If you’re concerned that your child has been the victim of child abuse or neglect at the hands of the people you trust for care, it’s important you contact an attorney.
+If you’re concerned that your child has been the victim of child abuse or neglect at the hands of the people you trust for care, it’s important you contact our team of child care negligence and abuse attorneys in Mesa.
 Criminal prosecution of the abuser is provided for by law, but in child abuse cases, many times the wounds go much deeper than physical scars.
 Our firm will help your family get whatever it needs.

 Negligence in a Child Care Situation

 Arizona state law provides staff-to-child ratios to help ensure the safety of children in day care situations.
 The state laws are very specific; in a child care center, not an individual home:

 - One adult is required for every five babies, or two adults to eleven babies.
 Eleven is the maximum number of infants allowed in one room.